blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/containerscanning.md

  * A unique project version must be provided, or the scan service will respond with an error.
  * Must be running [blackduck_product_name] 2023.10.0 or greater.
  * URL provided for a remote container image must use the HTTP(S) protocol.

+### Limitations
+ * Container scanning is limited to images of 5GB or less.

 ## Invocation
  * To invoke a container scan, which executes in "Intelligent" mode by default, the following must be provided at a minimum: